The Brisbane Valley Rail Trail (BVRT) is a recreational trail that follows the disused Brisbane Valley rail line from Wulkuraka to Yarraman.

 Changing economic conditions through the mid-1900s eventually led to the rail line being closed in 1989.

-The Brisbane Valley Rail Trail ( 2.8 MB) can be broken down into seven sections.
+The Brisbane Valley Rail Trail ( 338 KB) can be broken down into the following sections.

 For more information please complete the enquiry form below, and one of our officers will get back to you shortly.